Quicr/old-quicr-spec/quicr-spec.md

 SyncAck has user version vector

-Sent 1 per second to allow for stateless failover of relays.
+Sent 1 per second to allow for stateless fail over of relays.

 must be authenticated

-Authentication designed to be allow on path attacker to see the auth so that an onpath relay can insert itself into the flow.
+Authentication designed to be allow on path attacker to see the auth so that an on path relay can insert itself into the flow.

+Do we want allow server to cause proof of aliveness for DDoS mitigation

 ## Reset